 Once I saw he was OK and unhurt, I started laughing.
-I laughed so long and so hard that I forgot to take photos of his mishap.
-One of the joys of sharing the OR experience is being able to find humor in the midst of any situation, especially when your riding buddy's the one in trouble.
-You can ask forgiveness later.
-For now, just laugh.
+I laughed so long and so hard that I forgot to take photos of

 The next photo shows another section of road and a series of ruts.
 The road's not quite as narrow as the previous photos, but this section is every bit as tricky.
 The soft soil and poor lighting contrast made it hard to see where the ruts started and stopped.
 The best path was at the far right, on top of a small berm.
 Then you had to make a transition to the far left toward the top of the photo.
 These ruts continued for several miles and for a while it was a real Rut Rodeo.
 After a while actually it became fun as we dodged the hazards.
 Remember the old adage: if you're given a few lemons you might as well make some lemonade.